• We offer a trained dog discount for customers who would like to have a trained dog, but like to raise a puppy. A lot of people just like to

 • Do you have inside or outside kennels?

-Our kennels are inside with outside concrete runs.
-We feed a high quality dog food of course, and keep things clean.
+Our kennels are outside concrete runs.
+We feed a high quality dog food of course and keep things clean.
 How can you not?

 • What breed do we specialize in?